-In accordance with the articles of incorporation which was amended by the shareholders' meeting on May 20, 2022, the Company should contribute 1.2% of special bonus, 4.8% of employee remuneration, and less than 2.5% of directors' remuneration when there is profit for the year.
+In accordance with the articles of incorporation, the Company should contribute 1.2% of special bonus, 4.8% of employee remuneration, and less than 2.5% of directors' remuneration when there is profit for the year.
 However, if the Company has accumulated deficit, the profit should be reserved to offset the deficit.

+2024 2023

+Employee remuneration \$ 66,361 693

+Special bonus 16,590 173

+Directors renunciation 34,563 361

+Total \$ 117,514 1,227

-For the years ended December 31, 2023 and 2022, the Company estimated its employee remuneration, amounting to \$693 and \$83,982, special bonus amounting to \$173 and \$20,995, and directors' remuneration amounting to \$361 and \$43,741, respectively.
-The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the employee remuneration, special bonus and directors' remuneration of each period, multiplied by the percentage of employee remunerations and bonuses were expensed under operating expenses for each period.
+The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the employees' remuneration, special bonus and directors' remuneration of each period, multiplied by the percentage of employees' remuneration, special bonus and directors' remuneration as specified in the Company's articles.
+These remunerations and bonuses were expensed under operating expenses for each period.

+There was no difference between the actual distributed amounts as determined by the Board of Directors.
 Related information would be available at the Market Observation Post System website.
-The amounts stated in the consolidated financial statements are identical to those of the actual distributions for 2023 and 2022.

-(s) Non-operating income and expenses
+(t) Non-operating income and expenses